yewstack/docs/src/concepts/services/fetch.md

             ReceiveLocation(location) => {
                 self.iss = location;
                 self.fetching = false;
-                // we want to redraw so that the page no longer says 'fetching...' true
+                // we want to redraw so that the page displays the location of the ISS instead of 'fetching...' true
             }
             _ => false